 Plant Conservation

 Through the garden’s conservation program, faculty and staff address the challenge of native plant and habitat loss in Georgia by developing native plant materials, propagating and restoring imperiled plant species and actively promoting pollinator plants.
-Within the Mimsie Lanier Center for Native Plant Studies, the garden’s trained teams are working alongside stakeholders to make an impact on the biodiversity in the region.
+Within the Mimsie Lanier Center for Native Plant Studies, the garden’s trained teams work alongside expert partners to make an impact on the region’s biodiversity.

 Planned Gifts